-I recalled reading a story you can relate to if you had ever had close experience with news of terrorism or war hostages.
-It was written by a woman called Zadie Smith.
+I recalled reading a story, and it’s so real that you can relate to it if you have ever had close experience with news of terrorism or war hostages.
+The said story was written by a woman called Zadie Smith.

 Who is Zadie Smith?

-Zadie Smith is the author of White Teeth, a book that won the Guardian’s first book award.
-Her story covers race, being an immigrant, mixed race, culture, child development, and parenting.
+Zadie Smith is a British Novelist and essay writer.
+She is the author of White Teeth, which won the Guardian’s first book award.
+Her book, On Beauty, won the Orange Book Award.
+Her stories cover race, being an immigrant, mixed race, culture, child development, and parenting.

 I have read one of her books, White Teeth.
-Her other books include Swing Time and her collection of essays, changing my mind.
+Her other books include Swing Time and her essay collection, Changing My Mind.

 Let’s talk about a few things she can teach you about writing, creativity, and life.